 - Candy Flower Pots.
 Paint and be-ribbon little cheap flower pots beautifully and put pieces of candy in as the “soil” for fake flowers.

 - Martini gel candles.
-These colorful candles are super-easy to make, and affordable too.
+These colorful candles look like martinis.
+They are super-easy to make, and affordable too.

-- Pinwheels.
+- Pinwheel Bouquet.
 Make these pinwheel bouquets as centerpieces, then let each guest take a pinwheel home as a wedding favor.